CS-271-nilsstreedain/.github/profile/README.md

   - 13.11.5.
 Make sure you read the entire assignment.
 There can be some really useful information in all that text.

 - 13.12.
 We will be using Visual Studio as the development environment for this class, specifically MASM (Microsoft Macro Assembler).
 You can use most versions of Visual Studio after 2010, but I recommend Enterprise 2019.
 If you use some other assembler (e.g. NASM),  your code likely will not assemble and you’ll lose most/all of your points.
-If you don’t already have Visual Studio, you can get it (free for student use) through Microsoft Azure (See the Setup InstructionsLinks to an external site.).
+If you don’t already have Visual Studio, you can get it (free for student use) through Microsoft Azure (See the [Setup Instructions](http://classes.engr.oregonstate.edu/eecs/winter2021/cs271-001/CS271_Visual_Studio_Setup_Instructions.pdf)).

 - 13.13.
 Feedback for your programming assignments will be given through Canvas.
 Once a programming assignment is graded, the rubric results will be available from the Grades tab in Canvas (the icon resembles a clipboard).
 Please take the time to read this.
 It is one of the important ways to learn in the class.